 HB 1695 Payton, Jr. State-level "Dream Act."
 Amends Public School Code adding an article providing for in-state tuition for undocumented individuals.
-The bill states an individual shall be exempt from paying the out-of-state tuition rate at a public institution of higher education in this Commonwealth if the individual: (1) Beginning with the 2005-2006 school year, attended a public or nonpublic secondary school in Pennsylvania for at least three years; beginning with the 2007-2008 school year, graduated from a public or nonpublic secondary school or received the equivalent of a high school diploma in Pennsylvania; or enters as a student in a public institution of higher education in this Commonwealth not earlier than the 2011 fall semester; (2) Provides documentation that the individual or the individual's parent or legal guardian has filed a Pennsylvania income tax return during certain timeframes; (3) In the case of an individual who is not a permanent resident, provides an affidavit stating that the individual will file an application to become a permanent resident within 30 days after the individual becomes eligible to do so; (4) In the case of an individual who is required to register with the Selective Service System, provides to the public institution of higher education documentation that the individual has complied with the registration requirement; and (5) Registers in a public institution of higher education in Pennsylvania not later than four years after graduating from a public or nonpublic secondary school in or receiving the equivalent of a high school diploma in Pennsylvania.
+The bill states an individual shall be exempt from paying the out-of-state tuition rate at a public institution of higher education in this Commonwealth if the individual: (1) Beginning with the 2005-2006 school year, attended a public or nonpublic secondary school in Pennsylvania for at least three years; beginning with the 2007-2008 school year, graduated from a public or nonpublic secondary school or received the equivalent of a high school diploma in Pennsylvania; or enters as a student in a public institution of higher education in this Commonwealth not earlier than the 2011 fall semester; (2) Provides documentation that the individual or the individual's parent or legal guardian has filed a Pennsylvania income tax return during certain timeframes; (3) In the case of an individual who is not a permanent resident, provides an affidavit stating that the individual becomes eligible to do so; (4) In the case of an individual who is required to register with the Selective Service System, provides to the public institution of higher education documentation that the individual has complied with the registration requirement; and (5) Registers in a public or nonpublic secondary school in or receiving the equivalent of a high school diploma in Pennsylvania.
 A public institution of higher education that admits an individual under this article shall maintain records and adopt appropriate policies.
 The Department of Education shall report annually to the General Assembly.
 In House Education Committee.
 SB 84 Greenleaf Amends the Higher Education Scholarship Law to allow state scholarships to be applied to online courses, regardless of the number of credit hours required for completion.
 In Senate Education Committee.
 SB 103 Eichelberger Act providing for banning bonuses provided to employees of Commonwealth agencies.
 In Senate State Government Committee.
 SB 104 Folmer Amends The Fiscal Code to require the Department of General Services and any other state agency to create and maintain a list of all persons who are assigned a state-owned vehicle.
 The list is to be placed on the agency's website.
 An official license plate must be on the state-owned vehicle and displayed at all times.
 A report must be prepared every 90 days by the head of each state agency on the vehicle fleet.
 Passed Senate 50-0.
 In House State Government Committee.
 SB 105 Browne The Pennsylvania Web Accountability, and Transparency (PennWATCH) Act requires the Independent Fiscal Office to develop, implement and maintain a single, searchable, public website containing annual appropriation information and funding action or expenditure information of commonwealth agencies by December 31, 2012.
 Each month the website shall show unrestricted revenues placed in the General Fund and the Motor Vehicle Licensing Fund and provide links to each agency where available.
 Additional data to be provided on the PennWATCH system is provided for.
 Verification and a vendor identification system is required.
 Passed Senate 50-0.
 In House Rules Committee.
 SB339 Piccola Amends the Tax Reform Code establishing a life sciences education tax credit.
 In Senate Finance Committee.